School of the Year

 - What has the school done to help pupils reach their potential?

-- Tell us how this school inspires people and raises aspirations.
+- Tell us how this school inspires people and raises aspirations, regardless of exam results.